Canton of Echternach: History

-The origin of the Canton of Echternach, like that of all the cantons of the Grand Duchy, bears dates back to a decree of 31 August 1795, by the Committee of Public Safety in the final days of the Convention.
+The origin of the Canton of Echternach, like that of all the cantons of the Grand Duchy, dates back to a decree of 31 August 1795, by the Committee of Public Safety in the final days of the Convention.

-The Canton of Echternach was bordered to the north by the cantons of Vianden and Bitbourg, to the west by the cantons of Diekireh and Mersch, and to the south by the canton of Grevenmacher.
+The Canton of Echternach was bordered to the north by the cantons of Vianden and Bitbourg, to the west by the cantons of Diekirch and Mersch, and to the south by the canton of Grevenmacher.

 Originally, the Canton of Echternach was quite different in its territory from what it is today since it extended over both banks of the Sûre, from Dillingen to Moersdorf.
 On the left bank, in current German territory, it included Bollendorf, Ernzen, Irrel, Edingen, Ralingen, Wintersdorf, Metzdorf, Grevenich, Fusenich, Mesenich, and Liersberg.
 The population at that time was 7,751 inhabitants.

 At the creation of the canton with 2,030 inhabitants, the capital, Echternach, was by far the most important locality.
 It was followed from a distance by Bollendorf, with 694 inhabitants, and other localities, all having less than 500 inhabitants.
 In the 1947 census, Echternach appeared with 3,141 inhabitants.

 Upon the establishment of the Forêts department, also by the 1795 decree, the 37 cantons of the department were grouped into 4 districts: Bitbourg, Diekirch, Luxembourg, and Neufchateau.
 There was no Moselle district.
 Of the three cantons that currently make up this district, those of Remich and Grevenmacher fell under the arrondissement of Luxembourg, while the Canton of Echternach belonged to the arrondissement of Bitbourg.
 As the district capital, Bitbourg was the seat of a lower court.
 However, in 1810, this court was transferred to Echternach because this locality had extensive premises for public services in the disused abbey buildings.
 However, the sub-prefecture remained in Bitbourg.

 This was the situation when, in 1815, the Grand Duchy lost the territories east of the Our, Sûre, and Moselle, and consequently, the Canton of Echternach lost a third of its territory.
 The administrative reorganization following this dismemberment divided Luxembourg into 32 cantons grouped into 5 districts: Marche, Saint-Hubert, Neufchâteau, Diekirch, and Luxembourg.
 This time, the Canton of Echternach was part of the Diekirch district, which was supplemented by the remnants of the former Bitbourg district not annexed by Prussia, i.e., the part of the Canton of Echternach on the right bank of the Sûre.
 This resulted in Echternach, which had been the seat of the Bitbourg district court, now only serving as the magistrate's seat for the canton.